Maks1FNAF1UA/SUS-OS/README.md

 ## Notes

 - Kernel runs in 32-bit protected mode
-- Uses VGA for output
+- Uses VGA\LFB for output
 - Bootloader at 0x7C00, Kernel at 0x10000
+- this is beta so this os did not have graphical interface, only text
+- you can also run this on computer with img file